hashicorp/vault-lambda-extension/README.md

 Alternatively, you can send normal Vault API requests over HTTP to the local proxy at `http://127.0.0.1:8200`, and the extension will add authentication before forwarding the request.
 Vault responses will be returned unmodified.
+Although local communication is over plain HTTP, the proxy server will use TLS to communicate with Vault if configured to do so as detailed below.

 ## Configuration